willcrisis/angularjs-auth/README.md

 #### auth: ['ROLE_ARRAY']

-When using `auth: ['ROLE_ARRAY']`, angularjs-auth will only allow logged in users that has any of the roles defined in array.
+When using `auth: ['ROLE_ARRAY']`, angularjs-auth will only allow logged in users that has any of the roles defined in array, except if it has the `adminRole`.
+In that case, it will have full access to all states.
 If you want to allow access only to users that have all the specified roles, you must set `requireAll` property to true.

 ## Logging in your users